Lovekus969/Faang-Prepration-journey-/README.md

 ✅ Disjoint Set Union (DSU)
-We will see some traversal in java inorder , postorder and preorder traversal in java
+We will see some traversal in java inorder , postorder and preorder traversal in java This project implements basic binary tree traversals (Inorder, Preorder, Postorder) in Java.

+## How to run

+Compile and run `Faang.java`: